 Ancient hunters and gatherers relied on their five senses as the devices to signal an immediate threat, or a promise of food or water.
 Like, a certain smell in the air might have meant something.
 Or, a sound of a dangerous animal moving in the forest.
 Or any other sign of danger.
 In fact, actually seeing some dangerous thing might have been too late.
 Some fast running predator could grab a defenseless human in an instant, leaving no option for retreat.
 Eyesight worked as a part of the 5-component system, and did not get extra overload as compared to the other senses.
 One example of a visualization from those times would be cave paintings, which the hunters would draw as a part of their ritual for success at hunting.

 This picture differs from what we mean by "visualization" nowadays.
 It is a projected vision of those hunters who believed that if they visualize their plea, it would help them survive.
 I've singled out this particular case for the sake of showing that the sense of vision might not have meant that much to ancient humans as a sense of perception, but was more important as a sense of projection.
 I'm using a simplified perspective here on purpose.

 The Five Senses in the Information Age

-We're spending most of our lives looking at digital screens.
+Today, in the Information Age, we spend most of our lives looking at digital screens.
 Phones, laptops, TV.
 Hearing might have a chance competing with eyesight.
 But the sense of smell, taste and touch have lost their significance as compared to prehistoric times.
 Once I thought how great this would be if we could smell a fragrance that we consider purchasing over the web.
 Or touch this carpet to feel if it's really that soft, thick and comfy.
 But we only have our eyesight for anything that comes from a screen (mostly).
 We've traded the other senses for more comfortable existence, and we have to deal with it, so our body wants to develop some coping mechanisms for this overload.

 Visualize for Watching Less?